isomerpages/moe-chijsjc/_list-of-ccas/Sports Club.md

 ![](/images/CCA/2023/sports%20club.jpg)

 #### **About**

-In Sports Club, we believe in Promoting Values Through Sports.&nbsp; &nbsp;Through the Sports Club experience, members learn to play a variety of sports, such as Tchoukball, Floorball and Ultimate Frisbee.&nbsp; They also participate in several outdoor activities such as Orienteering and Kayaking.&nbsp; Student Leaders in Sports Club are given opportunities to plan and lead trainings for the junior members, to help them hone their leadership skills.&nbsp; Our members also have opportunities to represent the school in competitions such as the National Inter-School Tchoukball Competitions, National Orienteering Competition and N1 Cluster Games.
+In Sports Club, we believe in promoting values through sports.&nbsp;&nbsp; Through the Sports Club experience, members learn to play a variety of sports, such as Tchoukball, Floorball and Frisbee.
+Student Leaders in Sports Club are given opportunities to plan and lead training sessions for the junior members, which help them to hone their leadership skills.&nbsp; Our members also have opportunities to represent the school in competitions such as the National Inter-School Tchoukball Competitions and National Orienteering Competition.

-We also believe in using sports to serve the community.&nbsp; Our members assist in organizing school-wide sports events, such as Track and Field and Inter-Class Games.&nbsp; We also work with community organisations to undertake Values-In-Action projects, to promote healthy lifestyles to the public.

-Through these activities, our members learn perseverance, teamwork and to give their best.&nbsp; They also develop civic-mindedness, by leveraging on their strengths to serve the community.&nbsp; Just as importantly, they build lasting friendships with fellow members in the CCA.

 #### **Objectives**
 *   To discover joy and interest in sports participation, so that students will continue to lead a healthy and active lifestyle beyond secondary education.